 Every manifestation of dermatillomania is different which means treatment needs to meet one’s individual needs.
 Comprehensive treatment considers the physical, emotional, and psychological aspects of compulsive skin picking.
 No matter which treatment intervention helps, there are ways to deal with having the disorder throughout the treatment process, and even work on reducing the urge to pick through changing some daily habits.

-Dermatillomania is chronic which means lasts throughout one’s lifetime.
+Dermatillomania is chronic, which means it lasts throughout one’s lifetime.
 Treatment helps people manage the picking behaviors, but the urges do not go away.
 People who report success in treatment say that it helps them choose not to pick so the behaviors no longer interfere with their lives.
 Recovery is a journey that involves awareness, resilience, and perseverance, but sometimes the behaviors return.
 When that happens, some people refer to it as “relapse,” but that word can be reframed.